Wyntuition/jekyll-now/_posts/2018-01-28-microservices-cheat-sheet.md

 * Microservices are often thought of as the evolution of SOA.
 * A microservice can be any component of a software system, including a whole or partial API, a back-end service, a UI, a batch job, a single piece of critical functionality and more.

-## Pain Points Microservice Could Help
+## Pain Points Microservices Could Help

 * Competition is gaining competitive advantages by delivering software faster and better
 * Software delivery is too slow.
 It could be because it's a large system and slow to change, or hard and risky to deploy, or other reasons.